 A dazzlingly clever battle of wits between an ageing detective novelist and the young woman who might just be clever enough to solve the biggest mystery of them all…All murder mysteries follow a simple set of rules.
 Grant McAllister, an eccentric but brilliant professor of mathematics, once sat down and worked them all out – and wrote a set of seven stories to demonstrate.Soon after, Grant disappeared to live on an isolated Mediterranean island.
 No-one knows why he left.
 He never came home.Thirty years later, Julia Hart, a smart, ambitious young editor, knocks on his door.
 Grant’s work is being republished, and together the two of them must revisit those old stories.But as she reads the sharp, twisting tales, Julia is unsettled to realise that there are things that don’t make sense: deliberate inconsistencies which Grant is unable – or unwilling – to explain.
 Might they be a trail of clues?
 And if so, do they lead towards the topic on which Grant is most evasive: the truth about what happened thirty years before?If Julia wants answers, she must triumph in a battle of wits with a dangerously clever adversary.
 But she must tread carefully: she knows there’s a mystery, but she doesn’t yet realise there’s already been a murder…

-I enjoyed the seven murder stories within the story line of the novel.
+I enjoyed the seven murder stories within the storyline of the novel.
 Enough so to keep reading the book.
 However, the rest of the book was not overwhelming.
-Not worth adding to your reading list in my opinion.
+This book is really not worth adding to your reading list in my opinion.
 But if you do read it and feel differently, let me know.

 Inspiration published on Lavender and Lime May 16:

 - 2013: Roasted Butternut With Spinach Pesto And Pumpkin Seeds

 - 2011: Poached Eggs